7- A guide to Local buckling parameters for steel beams.

 For the buckling concept, please refer to this link from Prof T. Bart Quimby, P.E., Ph.D., F.ASCE site.

-This is a link for the next post, Analysis of steel beam-Solved problems.
+This is a link for the next post, 8- How to make an analysis of steel beams?
+Solved problems.